AdityaKotari/AdityaKotari/README.md

  ### Some other stuff:

- * [Twitter word-cloud](https://github.com/AdityaKotari/twitter-wordcloud): An Express web-app that fetches tweets and visualizes the most common ones in a word cloud.
+ * [Twitter wordcloud](https://github.com/AdityaKotari/twitter-wordcloud): An Express web-app that fetches tweets and visualizes the most common words in a word cloud.
 ---
 You can find the demos hosted at Heroku with the links in the repos(apart from ADCLU).